 For example, we secured an internship at a highly regarded national nonprofit organization for a student who has an interest in social justice and nonprofit work.
 Prior to joining our program he had been terminated from his job at a local supermarket.
 He has now found his niche, is extremely happy, exudes confidence and is focused on the next phase of his life, which includes community college and then law school.
 The nonprofit has expressed interest in hiring him part time while he attends community college.
 Another student is pursuing a career in animation and will attend a four-year art college.
 Another has parlayed his interest in music into a successful mobile DJ business.

 Our workplace social-skills program currently offers five employment tracks, which include exposure to corporate America, general vocational training, childcare, social justice and technology.
-Our newest track will include the opening of a mock UPS store, providing students the opportunity to practice a range of employment skills from basic customer service to weighing and measuring packages to management and sales.
+Our newest track will include the opening of a UPS store Workforce Learning Lab, providing students the opportunity to practice a range of employment skills from basic customer service to weighing and measuring packages to management and sales.

 All of our students articulate their hopes and dreams for the future, and we believe that with careful planning, exposure to targeted training experiences and support, failure is not an option for them.